Classic DP: Game Theory

 Before reading this article, you should first learn:

-In the previous article, Some Brain Teasers, we discussed an interesting "stone game" where, based on the problem's constraints, the first player is guaranteed to win.
-However, brain teasers are ultimately just that, and real algorithmic problems cannot be solved with tricks.
-Therefore, this article uses the stone game to illustrate how to solve "who will win given both players are smart enough" problems using dynamic programming.
+In the previous article A Few Brain Teasers, an interesting "Stone Game" was discussed, where, due to the constraints of the problem, the first player is guaranteed to win.
+However, brain teasers are ultimately just brain teasers; real algorithm problems cannot be solved through trickery.
+Therefore, this article uses the Stone Game to discuss how to solve problems of the type "assuming both players are smart, who will win in the end" using dynamic programming algorithms.

-The strategy for game theory problems is generally similar.
-The explanation below is inspired by this YouTube video, where the core idea is to use a tuple to store both players' outcomes based on a two-dimensional dynamic programming approach.
-Once you master this technique, when someone asks you about dividing gems between two pirates or two people taking coins, you can simply say: I don't need to think about it, I'll just write an algorithm to calculate it.
+The approach to game theory problems is generally similar.
+The explanation below references this YouTube video, where the core idea is to use tuples to store the results of both players' games on the basis of 2D dynamic programming.
+Once you master this technique, when someone asks you about two pirates dividing gems or two people taking coins, you can simply say: "I’m too lazy to think, I'll just write an algorithm to calculate it."

-We have generalized LeetCode problem 877 "Stone Game" to make it more universal:
+We modify LeetCode problem 877, "Stone Game", to be more general:

-You and your friend have a row of stone piles in front of you, represented by an array piles
+You and your friend have a row of stone piles represented by an array piles

 , where piles[i]

 pile.
-You take turns picking stones, one pile at a time, but can only take the pile from the far left or the far right.
-Whoever has more stones at the end wins.
+You take turns picking stones, one pile at a time, but can only take the leftmost or rightmost pile.
+Whoever has more stones after all are taken wins.

-The number of piles can be any positive integer, and the total number of stones can also be any positive integer, breaking the advantage of the first player.
+The number of piles and the total number of stones can be any positive integer, thus breaking the first-player-win scenario.
 For example, with three piles piles = [1, 100, 3]

-function that returns the difference in final scores (total stones) between the first and second players.
-For the example above, the first player can get 4 points, and the second player will get 100 points, so your algorithm should return -96:
+function that returns the difference between the final scores (total stones) of the first and second players.
+For example, in the case above, the first player can get 4 points, and the second player can get 100 points, so your algorithm should return -96:

 int stoneGame(int[] nums);

-With this generalization, it becomes a more challenging dynamic programming problem.
-LeetCode problem 486 "Predict the Winner" is a similar problem:
+This generalization becomes a rather challenging dynamic programming problem.
+LeetCode problem 486, "Predict the Winner", is a similar problem:

 486. Predict the Winner | LeetCode | 🟠